heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Pod Priority and Preemption.md

 FEATURE STATE: `Kubernetes v1.14 [stable]`

-[[Pod]]s can have _priority_.
+[Pod](Pod.md)s can have _priority_.
 Priority indicates the importance of a Pod relative to other Pods.
-If a Pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority Pods to make [[scheduling]] of the pending Pod possible.
+If a Pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority Pods to make [Scheduling](scheduling.md) of the pending Pod possible.

 #### Warning: